simonmichael/hledger/hledger/Hledger/Cli/Commands/Accounts.md

 _FLAGS

-This command lists account names, either declared with account directives (--declared), posted to (--used), or both (the default).
+This command lists account names.
+By default it shows all known accounts, either used in transactions or declared with account directives.

 With query arguments, only matched account names and account names referenced by matched postings are shown.

+Or it can show just
+the used accounts (`--used`),
+the declared accounts (`--declared`), the accounts used but not declared (`--undeclared`), or the first account matched by an account name pattern, if any (`--find`).

 It shows a flat list by default.
 With `--tree`, it uses indentation to show the account hierarchy.